nhoening/StoSim/doc/qa/get.rst

     ``tox -e coverage``

-The fiorst tox command runs tests, possibly for several versions of Python.
+The first tox command runs tests, possibly for several versions of Python.
 The second shows you coverage of the tests on StoSim's code.